Altius/Vocabulary/README.md

 3. **Demonstrating decomposition results of ENCODE DNase-Seq biosamples.**
 Demonstrates how we decomposed a binary 733x3.6M matrix into a Vocabulary of regulatory components
 4. **Visualizing decomposition results of ENCODE DNase-Seq biosamples.**
 Visualizes the results of the decomposition in the previous notebook.
+Includes UMAP projection.
 5. **Demonstrating the embedding of new biosamples into the coordinate space.**
-Demonstrates how we decomposed a binary 733x3.6M matrix into a Vocabulary of regulatory components
+Demonstrates how one can embed new (unseen) DNase-seq data into an existing NMF decomposition.
 6. **Visualizing the embedding of new biosamples into the coordinate space.**
 Visualizes the newly added biosamples alongside the existing 733.
 Includes UMAP projections.